 The postholder will be required to travel particularly within the Darlington area, evening and weekend working expected.

 Additional Information: An enhanced DBS disclosure is required for this post.
-The successful applicant must be able to provide evidence of their eligibility to legally work in the UK prior to appointment
+The successful applicant must be able to provide evidence of their eligibility to legally work in the UK prior to appointment.